-- A. Students may withdraw from a credit course(s) after the defined Add/Drop period but before the published deadline in the Schedule of Classes.
-Students who withdraw from a credit course(s) will receive a grade of "W." The withdrawn credit course and the grade of "W" will appear on the student's transcript, however, no credit or quality points will be assigned.
-Students must submit a completed Add/Drop form to Registration and Records or they may withdraw online via myFCC. - A withdrawal is an unsuccessful attempt and will be calculated as part of a student's completion rate.
-A "W" may have an adverse impact on athletic eligibility, housing allowance, veterans' benefits, financial obligations, academic progress, or visa status.
-Because of the potential impact of a withdrawal, students should confer with an academic advisor, and if applicable, staff within Financial Aid, Veteran and Military Services, or Athletics prior to initiating a course withdrawal. - B. After speaking with an academic advisor, students can come to the Welcome Desk within the Enrollment Center on the first floor of Jefferson Hall and complete an Add/Drop form to withdraw from a credit class; or students may sign-on to myFCC to withdraw from a credit class.
-Open Campus/ Dual Enrollment students will follow the same procedure as students who are withdrawing from a credit course.
-High school-based dual enrollment students will need to follow the procedures of their high school for withdrawing from a course. - C. Students can confirm that the process has been completed online via myFCC by clicking on My Class Schedule on the drop screen.
+A. Students may withdraw from a credit course(s) after the defined Add/Drop period but before the published last day to withdraw date in the Schedule of Classes.
+Students will not be able to attend the course once withdrawn.
+Students who withdraw from a credit course(s) will receive a grade of "W." The course that the student withdrew from and the grade of "W" will appear on the student's transcript, however, no credit or quality points will be assigned.
+Students must submit a Credit Registration form to Registration and Records or they may withdraw online via myFCC.

+A withdrawal is an unsuccessful attempt and will be calculated as part of a student's completion rate but will not impact a student's Grade Point Average.
+A "W" may have an adverse impact on athletic eligibility, housing allowance, veterans' benefits, financial obligations, academic progress, or F-1 student visa status.
+It is recommended that students should confer with the faculty member teaching the course regarding their intention to withdraw.
+Because of the potential academic and financial impact of a withdrawal, students should confer with their Academic Advisor and if applicable, the Director/Program Manager for selective admissions programs, or staff within Financial Aid, Veteran and Military Services, or Athletics prior to initiating a course withdrawal.

+- B. To officially withdraw from a course, students will need to submit a Credit Registration Form, or students may sign-on to myFCC.
+High school-based dual enrollment students may not withdraw from a course on their own, they must work with their high school. - C. Students can confirm that the process has been completed online via myFCC by clicking on My Class Schedule on the drop screen.